flaab/picara-php-framework/README.md

 # Picara PHP Web Development Framework

-A PHP rapid development framework for MVC http/rest/cli applications, developed since 2007.
+A self-contained PHP rapid development framework for MVC http/rest/cli applications, developed since 2007.
 It focuses on convention over configuration and implements implicit routing.
 It offers a flexible admin site from scratch, rich scaffolding and libraries for cache generation, queries, lang files, pagination, sessions, validation, forms, email, logs, images, file uploads, static pages and more.

-PicaraPHP is fast, self-contained and has no dependencies nor middleware.
-It can be used to create applications with different access points: http, command-line, RestFUL API and the admin site.

-## Supported Database Systems
-- SQLite
-- MySql
+### What makes it different?
+Picara is a self-contained framework that can be installed simply by cloning a git repository.
+It requires no composer dependencies and uses no middleware, and yet, it is just as powerful and fast as other, full-blown and complex alternatives.

+### What can it be used for?
+It can be used to build anything.
+Simple relational website such as a blog, complex relational RestFul API services or high-traffic relational websites such as online newspapers.
+The framework implements a comprehensive cache system that can serve static files generated from your routes, which allows it to handle mass-traffic website without raising the database layer.

+## Main Features
-- MariaDB
+- Strict MVC architecture
-- PostgreSQL
+- Supports SQLite, MySQL, MariaDB, PostgreSQL and Oci8
+- Supports has_one, has_many, belongs_to and has_and_belongs_to_many relationships
+- Model relationships are inferred from table names, or declared in the models
+- Lang file support for multi-language sites
+- Automatic and customizable Admin Site
+- Built-in full-text search engine
+- Model and Controller callbacks
-- Oracle8
+- Comprehensive scaffolding

+### Other features
+- You can create HTTP and CLI controllers that access the same resources
+- You can create RESTful API controllers and define acceptable request types
+- You can create administration tasks which are easily executed from the *Admin Site*
+- You can create model actions which are easily executed from the *Admin Site*
+- There is no need to define routes for each method: routing is implicit
+- However, if you wish to define routes explicitly, you can
+- It can handle multiple and different database connections
+- Controllers have built-in session and IP controls

-## Requisites
+## Requirements

-- Apache Server > 2.2 + mod_rewrite
+- Apache Server > 2.2
-- PHP > 7.0 + pcre + mbstring + curl + gd + Reflection + json + yaml + libxml3 + sqlite3 + pdo_sqlite + session + PDO
+- PHP > 7.0

+### Apache Modules required
+- mod_rewrite

+### PHP Modules required
+- pcre
+- mbstring
+- cur
+- gd
+- Reflection
+- json
+- yaml
+- libxml3
+- sqlite3
+- pdo_sqlite
+- session
+- PDO

 ## Install